-- 1 The following sections provide core guidelines for the entities involved in the distribution and - 2 supply chain of pharmaceutical and biological products and recommends good practices to be - 3 adopted to maintain the quality, safety, and efficacy of drug products in the entire supply chain - 4 system.
-These guidelines are adopted based on the PIC/s guide to Good Distribution Practices for - 5 Medicinal Products PE 011-1, Dated 1st June, 2014.
+The following sections provide core guidelines for the entities involved in the distribution and supply chain of pharmaceutical and biological products and recommends good practices to be adopted to maintain the quality, safety, and efficacy of drug products in the entire supply chain system.
+These guidelines are developed based on the PIC/s guide to Good Distribution Practices for Medicinal Products PE 011-1, Dated 1st June, 2014.
+EU Guidelines on Good Distribution Practice (GDP) of Drug Products for Human Use (2013/C 343/01) and WHO Guide to Good Storage Practices for Pharmaceuticals.